Samsung Galaxy Tab A Review: Overview & Price

 Colours do feel slightly dull on this tablet, with image quality being a country mile away from the quality of what you would find in an iPads camera.

-Auto-focus is features on this lens too meaning it will automatically focus in on the subject before taking an image to try and increase the quality of the image.
+Auto-focus is featured on this lens too meaning it will automatically focus in on the subject before taking an image to try and increase the quality of the image.

 Overall the image quality of the Tab A is decent, your smartphone camera will most definitely be better than the one on this tablet, but if your in an emergency and need to grab a quick shot of your pet doing something funny then the Tab A has got you covered.